 L’Enigme d’Isidore Ducasse consists of a sewing machine, wrapped in a blanket and tied with string.
-This enigmatic sculpture dramatically stages a concealed object, whose cloaking is suggestive of an unreal and potentially disturbing presence.
-Man Ray was inspired by a metaphor used by the French writer, Isidore Ducasse (1809–87), better known as the Comte de Lautréamont: ‘Beautiful as the accidental encounter, on a dissecting table, of a sewing machine and an umbrella.’
-This phrase was greatly admired by the writers inParis with whom Man Ray was close friends and who formed the nucleus of theParis dada and later surrealist groups.
-They saw it as exemplifying a new kind of startling and non-rational imagery, as well as being replete with disguised sexual symbolism.
-(The umbrella was interpreted as a male element, the sewing machine as a female element, and the dissecting table as a bed.)
+This enigmatic sculpture stages a concealed object, whose cloaking suggests an unreal and potentially disturbing presence.
+Man Ray was inspired by a metaphor used by the French writer Comte de Lautréamont: ‘Beautiful as the accidental encounter, on a dissecting table, of a sewing machine and an umbrella.’
+For Man Ray and many of the dada and surrealist artists in Paris with whom he was close, the phrase exemplified a startling new non-rational imagery based on chance or surreal juxtaposition, often with disguised sexual symbolism.
+The umbrella was interpreted as a male element, the sewing machine as a female element, and the dissecting table as a bed.

 The sculpture encapsulates the surrealists’ vision of what lay beyond rational norms of daily reality.
 Its sexualised symbolism is expanded and amplified by Dorothea Tanning’s animal-like sculpture, its soft-sensuous skin punctured with pins.
 Linked themes of entrapment and concealment find further unlikely correspondence in Christo’s wrapped objects and landscapes, conjuring dreamlike environments.